 The driving force behind us making all our own set up to look different from everybody else.
 It's quite hard as there are only so many ways to display clothing and the like, but we do manage (well we like to think so anyway!).
 Our racks which Yo designed and made seem to be quite recognizable.

 This year Yo is making our brand new metal racks so we can display all our clothing easily.
 They will replace our bamboo poles which we have been using for the last 2 years, but have had their day now.
-It was lovely to use the freshly cut bamboo from a property for a little while, however, the strength and durability of metal ultimately prevails in times of wet weather and wind.
+It was lovely to use freshly cut bamboo for a little while, however, the strength and durability of metal ultimately prevails in times of wet weather and wind.

 Our hand carved signs will stay though, and fair enough - they've been with us for three years now.
 Yo hand carved (with no power tools!) our signage out of hard red wood we bought from a travelling market stall we met in Darwin.
 We're very proud of these and could have sold them (especially the 'Hemp' sign) many times over!